Likelihood Quantile Networks for Coordinating Multi-Agent Reinforcement Learning: Our Approach

 Next, we formalize an approximation method for estimating the likelihood of a set of samples, given a distribution constituted by another set of samples.
 TDL, in particular, is the likelihood of target samples given the distribution constituted by distribution samples.
 We denote the probability density function given by the distribution samples as $\mathcal{P}(X) := P(X \given d_{1:M})$.
 The intuition of calculating TDL is to treat the discrete distribution samples as a continuous p.d.f. on which the proximity intervals of target samples are calculated for their likelihoods.
 More specifically, if given $\mathcal{P}$, we estimate the likelihood of target samples as follows:

 Now we only need an approximation of the continuous p.d.f. $\mathcal{P}$ which is represented by discrete samples.
 Our continuous representation is constructed by assuming the density between neighboring samples $d_i$ and $d_{i+1}$ is linear for generalizability and implementation simplicity.
-We therefore obtain a set of continuous functions $F_i(X)$ each with domain $(d_i,d_{i+1}]$, where $F_i$ linearly fits $(d_i, \tau_i)$ and $(d_{i+1}, \tau_{i+1})$.
+We therefore obtain a set of continuous functions $F_i(X)$ each with domain $(d_i,d_{i+1}]$, where $F_i$ denotes a linearity fits $(d_i, \tau_i)$ and $(d_{i+1}, \tau_{i+1})$.